bitovi/academy/src/react/2-intro-to-jsx.md

 <div>
   {a === b // Ternaries are expressions.
 They return a value.
     ? 'a and b are equal'
-    : 'a and b are different'
+    : 'a and b are different'}
-  }
 </div>
 ```